Monarchy of Canada and the Indigenous peoples of Canada: Protests and reconciliation

 Upon the royal couple's arrival at St John's, Newfoundland and Labrador, prayers were held in Inuktitut, followed by Miꞌkmaq music.
 In his first speech of the tour, the Prince said that it was an "important moment" with "indigenous and non-indigenous peoples across Canada committing to reflect honestly and openly on the past, and to forge a new relationship for the future".
 The Prince and the Duchess participated in moments of reflection and prayer, first with Lieutenant Governor Judy Foote and indigenous leaders at Heart Garden—which had been unveiled on the grounds of the provincial Government House in 2019, in memory of former residential school students—and, two days later, at the Ceremonial Circle in the Dene community of Dettah, Northwest Territories, where they also participated in an opening prayer, a drumming circle, and a feeding the fire ceremony.
 Elisabeth Penashue, an elder of the Sheshatshiu Innu First Nation in Labrador, said it was "really important they hear our stories".

 Charles met with various indigenous leaders.
 In Dene, the Prince, with Elder Bernadette Martin, Chief Edward Sangris, and Chief Fred Sangris, participated in a round-table discussion with Dene leadership.
 At the Prince of Wales Northern Heritage Centre, the Prince participated in a discussion on Treaty 11, its history, and its legacy in the Northwest Territories, At a reception hosted by the Governor General at Rideau Hall, in Ottawa, RoseAnne Archibald, National Chief of the Assembly of First Nations, appealed directly to the Prince for an apology from the Queen in her capacity as monarch and head of the Church of England for the wrongful acts committed in the past by the Crown and the church in relation to indigenous peoples.
 She said that the Prince "acknowledged" failures by Canadian governments in handling the relationship between the Crown and indigenous people, which she said "really meant something".

-Indigenous culture was another component of the tour: The royal couple observed a demonstration of traditional Inuit sports in Dene, where the Duchess visited Kaw Tay Whee School to learn about the school's efforts to preserve their language, and the Prince met members of the Canadian Rangers to mark the their 75th anniversary; he was shown different animal furs, drums, and weapons.
+Indigenous culture was another component of the tour: The royal couple observed a demonstration of traditional Inuit sports in Dene, where the Duchess visited Kaw Tay Whee School to learn about the school's efforts to preserve their language, and the Prince met members of the Canadian Rangers to mark their 75th anniversary; he was shown different animal furs, drums, and weapons.